evandrosouza89/py-snake/README.md

     pip install .\libs\PyAudio-0.2.11-cp38-cp38-win32.whl

-All other libs installations should run fine from [requirements.txt](requirements.txt) file.
+All other libs installations should run fine from [requirements.txt](requirements.txt) file:

+    pip install -r requirements.txt

 # How to compile and run: